Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 The practice has worked hard to develop a strong sense of teamwork and engagement.
 It’s a true team effort, and the practice has engaged with more great people over the last year.

-Orchard Medical Centre continues to build links with local practices, learning to work together more closely and is actively involved in both the locality group and One Care as the provider organisation.
+Orchard Medical Centre continues to build links with local practices, learning to work together more closely and is actively involved in the locality group.
 The team are committed to participating in new initiatives to help relieve the pressure in Primary Care.

 The practice regularly explores digital solutions which can support the team and our patients.